-The Company has concluded it does not have VSOE and TPE is generally not available because the Company's service offerings are highly differentiated and the Company is unable to obtain reliable information on the products and pricing practices of the Company's competitors.
+The Company has concluded it does not have VSOE, for these types of arrangements, and TPE is generally not available because the Company's service offerings are highly differentiated and the Company is unable to obtain reliable information on the products and pricing practices of the Company's competitors.
 As such, ESP is used to allocate the total arrangement consideration at the arrangement inception based on each element's relative selling price.